 During the Vietnam War, 23 USO clubs opened in Vietnam and Thailand and served as many as one million troops each month with a home away from home support.
 The USO also operated centers at major United States airports that provided a variety of services and a place to sleep between flights.
 Most of the same services are offered today – snacks, gift shops, telephone calls, and hot showers – whatever is needed by our active personnel and their families.

 When the draft ended in the 1970s, the need for the USO was questioned.
 The United Way of America and the Department of Defense visited military bases around the world to observe USO programs and services.
 Their findings were unanimous: “If there were no USO, another organization would have to be created….Isolation of the military from civilian influences is not, we believe at this time, in the interest of our nation.”

 The USO launched into a new era of service, which included new programs and services to assist the military with effective transition into civilian life.
 Outreach programs were created worldwide, and additional USO centers were established at airports to assist with military travelers.

 In 1987, the USO signed a new Memorandum of Understanding with the Department of Defense that states the USO is “the principal channel representing civilian concern for the United States armed forces worldwide.”
 USOs around the world have provided morale and support to active-duty military represented the United States in the Gulf War – Operation Desert Shield, and in Afghanistan and Iraq – Operations Enduring Freedom and Iraqi Freedom.

-Currently, the USO has over 160 centers around the world that make active-duty military’s lives easier.
-There are over 30 airport centers, and the variety of needs met is far-reaching, from assistance with layovers, connections, and missing luggage, to language translation and dignified transports.
+Currently, the USO has over 250 centers around the world that make active-duty military’s lives easier.
+There are over 30 airport centers, and the variety of needs met is far-reaching, from assistance with layovers, connections, and missing luggage, to troop movement and dignified transfers.